Georgia Law moot court team takes first place in regional competition, advances to nationals

 Considered one of the premier moot court competitions in the country, each year more than 150 law schools field teams in the National Moot Court Competition, which allows law students to hone their appellate advocacy skills by arguing before prominent members of the legal profession.

 Office of Communications and Public Relations, "Georgia Law moot court team takes first place in regional competition, advances to nationals" (2009).
 Press Releases.
-Paper 464.
+464.